fbridault/pres/RMLL/f4s.rst

 DcmtkReaderSrv
 ================

-- setConfiguration(cfg) : set a string that represents the url on network
 - configure() : verify if url is ok
 - start() : do nothing
 - update() : read the data ( equivalent to **readImageFromPacsWithDcmtk()** )